gummikana/NoMoreMeat/rules.md

 3. If playing a card causes a pan to be full, it is served immediately.
 A pan is full if it has as many cards as the number of players + 1.

+4. If a pan has been served, consumption of cards occurs.

 Your turn is over and the turn passes to the player on your left.